Mustafa-Taha/Security_Assignments/Assignment_1/README.md

-# program to encrypt and decrypt classical ciphers as follows.
+# program to encrypt and decrypt classical ciphers .

 ### The whole program in one solution.py file.
 ### The program supports encryption and decryption using shift, affine, andvigenere ciphers.